1kastner/conflowgen/examples/Jupyter_Notebook/Readme.md

 # Jupyter Notebook

 If you wish to execute the Jupyter notebooks that come along the source code, there is an `environment.yml` defined in this directory.
-This can be imported e.g. by
-[default conda commands](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
-or by using the
+This can be imported, e.g., by [default conda commands](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or by using the
 [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/index.html).